 What is FIPS certification

-When people talk about FIPS certification for cryptographic software, we actually talk about FIPS PUB 140-2.
+When we refer to FIPS certification for cryptographic software, we actually mean FIPS PUB 140-2.

 When a software or hardware product has been tested and validated, it receives a FIPS 140-2 certificate that specifies the exact module name and version numbers.
 This information can then be used by third parties to confirm that software has been validated.